jasonlau/Wordpress-Vice-Versa/readme.txt

 = 2.0.0 =
 * Total recode.
 Fixed a bug or two.
 Changed the appearance to be more in keeping with the Dashboard.
 Moved it to Tools instead of Settings.

+= 2.1.0 =
+* Prayers have been answered.
+Added the option to convert multiple pages or posts.

+= 2.1.1 =
+* Added paging and additional sorting.
+Verified compatibility with WordPress 3.0.5.

 == Upgrade Notice ==

 = 1.0 =